ecenter/ecenter/drupal/modules/ecenter/ecenter_editor/README.markdown

 ## Implementation notes

 The Drupal editor and input format situation is very complicated.
-This module tries to work around this situation by locking down various
+This module tries to work around this situation by locking down various format configuration screens.

+This module consists of what amount to a series of hacks to allow the editor to be installed and configured correctly.
+Once installed, the module works by providing a tiny TinyMCE plugin that makes AJAX calls to the Markdownify module to convert from HTML to Markdown when the editor is disabled by the user or unloaded prior to saving content.

  [1]: https://cdcvs.fnal.gov/redmine/projects/ecenter/